hop-protocol/docs/faq.md

 ## What are the risks of becoming a Bonder?

 The risks of becoming a bonder are software bug risks on the Hop node software or smart contracts.
 The Hop node software has been running in production for months and the code is completely [open source](https://github.com/hop-protocol/hop/tree/develop/packages/hop-node/).
-The smart contracts have been audited by multiple firms.&#x20;
+The smart contracts have been audited by multiple firms.

 ## Do I need to run my own RPC server when becoming a Bonder?

 It is not a requirement to run your own RPC server on chain supported chain.
-You can use an existing RPC provider like Infura when running the Hop node.&#x20;
+You can use an existing RPC provider like Infura when running the Hop node.

 ## How can I rescue my transfer that appears stuck?